Mutoxicated/HYPER/devlog.md

 14. 0.25 regen (+0.125 per stack).
 15. Rebel. +2% (+0.5% per stack) chance to parry incoming attacks.
 16. Proeon. +1% shield health (+2.5% per stack).

+## Day 144

+Tested whether the current passive items worked and fixed bugs.
+Anyway so I'm adding a new mechanic.
+LAST MECHANIC.

+Guns will now be able to have equipment on them that you buy from the store.

+Here’s a list of the equipment:
+1. Bullet enlargener.
+Makes bullets bigger.
+2. Foregrip.
+Less recoil on the gun.
+3. Cone.
+Decreases the spread of bullets.
+4. Chemical Warfare.
+Explosions from bullets now spread bad bacteria.

+I only added this because I feel like guns wouldn't have the spotlight in this game.
+The main purpose is to build your gun and make it something epic.
+I've added already so much stuff in the game (not implemented, but in theory) but that has consequently added more emphasis on other characteristics of the game.
+I still want the game to be about your one and only love, your gun.
+So i added the mechanic to make them more exciting.
+Each gun variation will have its own equipment, meaning one gun variation will not inherit the equipment of another gun variation.

+Anyway this is all.
+NOTHING else.
+Oh and I also added a new round type that is actually super cool I think:

+**Chronic Anavatmis**.
+There will be a determined amount of enemies that will spawn.
+The round will keep spawning enemies until it has reached its max.
+If the counter of current enemies goes lower than the max, it replenishes the counter by spawning another enemy.
+Enemies will not obtain passive items from the enemy passive item pool immediately like they normally would, but instead over time.

+I also thought of some more super passive items.
+One cool thing about them by the way: These super passive items can only be made from a passive item chain, which is a structure that holds passive items that, depending on how they are ordered, create a super passive item.
+Initially they are not very effectvive, but the more time you invest in them, the better they get.

+I think it's cool.